sarahperrin10/finalblogpost/ReadME.md

 <b>Technical Details:</b>
 I used P5.JS for my project and posted it on GitHub.
 Though it was difficult to create a map in P5 and hard code the coordinates of each state abbreviation, I found that I had much more creative freedom elsewhere to enhance my project.
-I loaded the data from a table on a CSV file and then created a “State” class that would include the state's abbreviation, its respective position on the map, the show name,and the show image.
+I loaded the data from a table on a CSV file and then created a “State” class that would include the state's abbreviation, its respective position on the map, the show name, and the show image.
 ![Sarah Perrin](images/screenshot3.png?raw=true "Sarah Perrin")

 Inside this class, I had to create a "showStates" function that would display the state abbreviations first and be separated from the TV/show display interaction.
 I also created a “clicked” function to check if the mouse had been pressed at a state abbreviation.
 Inside display, if “clicked” was true the corresponding show image and name for that state would be displayed in the center of the screen.
 I also created a “move” function that would make the show image and name jitter inside the television, shown below: